h15200/notes/algorithm.md

 ### findZero

-    " given an array of positive intergers,
+    " given an array of positive integers,

 each integer represents how many times to the left or right you can move in the array, no out of bound moves.